swiftlang/swift-org-website/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behavior**
+A brief description of the behavior you actually saw that differed from the expected behavior.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.